awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-rules.md

 ## Use Debugger Built\-in Rules with the Default Parameter Settings<a name="debugger-built-in-rules-configuration"></a>

-To specify Debugger built\-in rules in an estimator, you need to configure a `rules` list object\.
+To specify Debugger built\-in rules in an estimator, you need to configure a list object\.
 The following example code shows the basic structure of listing the Debugger built\-in rules:

 ```
 from sagemaker.debugger import Rule, rule_configs